 The School of Nursing offers the programs listed below.
 Click on the links to learn more about them.

 Northern Michigan University reactivated the Practical Nursing (LPN/PN) program in 2013 with 14 credits of prerequisite courses being offered.
-During the Fall semester 2017, changes were made to those prerequisites to include AH 102 (3 credits), BI 104 (4 credits includes a lab), HN 210 (4 credits) and OIS 171 (4 credits).
+During the Fall semester 2017, changes were made to those prerequisites to include AH 102 (3 credits), BI 104 (4 credits includes a lab), HN 210 (4 credits) and AH 171 or OIS 171 (4 credits).
 Upon completion of the prerequisite courses, student will apply for application (this occurs during the winter semester and only one cohort is admitted a year).
 Upon acceptance into the PN program, a cohort of students will be selected for admission to the PN Certificate Program.
 When the student accepts a position into the PN Certificate Program, they will then complete three semesters of PN coursework: 12-13 credits fall semester, 14 credits winter semester, and 5 credits summer semester.
 The PN Certificate Program was revised in Fall 2015 to adopt use of a concept-based curricula and competency-based outcome evaluation, which was published by The American Association of Colleges of Nursing (AACN) and supported by the National League of Nursing-Accreditation Commission (NLN-AC).

 Please note any interested in the PN Certificate Program is highly encouraged to read the Practical Nursing Student Handbook prior to applying to the PN Certificate Program.

 Those interested in the program can apply for admission to NMU online at www.nmu.edu/admissions or by calling 906-227-2650.

 For more information about our graduation rates, the median debt of students who completed the program, and other important information, please visit our website at nmu.edu/institutionalresearch/disclosure.